difference between decoding and encoding

 In summary, decoding and encoding are two vital processes that play a critical role in communications and data transfer.
 While they may seem similar, encoding aims to secure data, while decoding aims to decode it for use.
 Understanding the differences between these two concepts is essential for anyone working with data transfer or communication systems.
 Keeping data secure and accessible is critical for the functioning of modern technology.

-See also difference between atomic number and mass number
+See also difference between malt and shake

 Table difference between decoding and encoding